abhinavbatra06/presidential_election-/README.md

 - Demographic Impact Analysis
   - For selected swing states, identify key demographic factors (e.g. - urban vs rural).
   - Analyze how these demographics impact voting preferences and outcomes within swing states.
-- Bayesian Prediction Framework
-  - Build a predictive model using Bayesian principles to estimate the probability of a particular party winning in swing states.

 # Data Sources